NOAA-EPIC/EPIC-Documentation/landda/docs/UsersGuide/source/Container.rst

    module load intel/2022.3.0 impi/2022.3.0

-Copy out the ``land-offline_workflow`` directory from the container to the host file system
+Copy out the ``land-offline_workflow`` directory from the container to the host file system.

 .. code-block:: console

-   singularity exec $img cp -r /opt/land-offline_workflow
+   singularity exec $img cp -r /opt/land-offline_workflow .

-# make sure to cd into the new directory before setting your env variables
+Navigate to the new ``land-offline_workflow`` directory before setting environment variables.

 .. code-block:: console

    cd land-offline_workflow

+..
+COMMENT: What env variables are we setting???

+To run a containerized version of Land DA, users must set several environment variables: ``LANDDAROOT``.
-#This is the directory ABOVE your land-release directory
+Users should set ``LANDDAROOT`` to the directory ABOVE your the land-release directory.

 .. code-block:: console

-   export LANDDAROOT=$stmp/land-test
+   export LANDDAROOT=path/to/land-da

-#We are going to run containerized version of these things, so tell the scripts where to find them
-#If you look, you will see that the executables in singularity/bin are links to run_container_executable.sh
+it is important to tell the scripts where to find them Note that the executables in singularity/bin are links to run_container_executable.sh
-#that is in land-offline_workflow/
+#that is in ``land-offline_workflow``

 .. code-block:: console

    export JEDI_EXECDIR=$PWD/singularity/bin